The Trinity Scholars Program

 Awarded to a North Carolina student with financial need admitted as a first-year student to Trinity College of Arts and Sciences.

-Awarded to undergraduate students whose legal residence at the time of application is within a four-county area, including Davidson, Montgomery, Randolph, and Guilford counties.
+Awarded to undergraduate students whose legal residence at the time of application is within a four-county area of North Carolina, including Davidson, Montgomery, Randolph, and Guilford counties.

 Awarded to undergraduate students whose legal residence at the time of application is within the state of South Carolina.
 First preference is given to students from Marlboro County, then the Pee Dee area counties, including Dillon, Chesterfield, Florence, Marion, Williamsburg, Georgetown, and Horry.